catalyst-cooperative/pudl/README.md

  * [Good enough practices in scientific computing](https://doi.org/10.1371/journal.pcbi.1005510) (PLOS Computational Biology, 2017)

 ---
-# Status (as of 2019-02-10)
+# Project Status (as of 2019-06-03)

 ## Available Data
 ### [FERC Form 1 (2004-2017)](https://www.ferc.gov/docs-filing/forms/form-1/data.asp)
 A subset of the FERC Form 1 data, mostly pertaining to power plants, their capital & operating expenses, and fuel consumption.
-This data is available for the years 2004-2017.
-Earlier data is available from FERC, but the structure of their database differs slightly from the present version somewhat before 2004, and so more work will be required to integrate that information.
+This data has been integrated into PUDL for the years 2004-2017.
+More work will be required to integrate the rest of the years and data.
+However we make *all* of the FERC Form 1 data available (7.2 GB of data in 116 tables, going back to 1994) in its raw form via an SQLite database.

 ### [EIA Form 923 (2009-2017)](https://www.eia.gov/electricity/data/eia923/)
 Nearly all of EIA Form 923 is being pulled into the PUDL database, for years